tolo38/usefull/all/git.use.md

 move commit line bellow the one to merge with change `pick` to `s`
 * view previous commit changes
 `git show HEAD[^#]`
+* renaming a file : git does it [automatically](https://stackoverflow.com/a/434078), it then all about display `git log -M20 -p --stat` with `-M` option help reduce the similarity threashold

 ### Branches
 `git checkout -b new_branch`